Frontcountry gear

 • Raincoat with hood (or shell if less than 1mm of rain is forecast)

-• 2x thermal first layer tops and bottoms—quick-dry polypro or merino.
-I prefer polypro while tramping because it’s harder wearing and warm, and merino in the huts for comfort
+• Thermal first layer tops and bottoms—quick-dry polypro or merino.
+I prefer polypro while because it’s harder wearing and warm

 • Polar fleece, to keep you snug in the wind